 April 20th, 2022

 As a non-profit organization with no commercial income, the Harun Farocki Institut relies primarily on voluntary work and donations.
 In the first five years of its existence, HaFI has financed its minimal infrastructure mainly through donations.
 Timely cooperation and participation in projects have additionally enabled us to develop our program and research work together with other funded organizations and partners.

-We are currently working on concepts for the future financial security of the institute in order to ensure further the independence of our work.
-In this section (see below) we will report on this development and inform you about current projects that you can support with donations.
-Apart from donations, we are also open to other forms of support in way of cooperation.
-You are welcome to contact us about this.
+For the future financial security of the institute and to further ensure the independence of our work, we have now founded the HaFI Friends.
+In this section (see below) we will continue to report on parallel developments and inform you about current projects that you can support with donations.
+In addition to donations, we are also open to other forms of support in the form of cooperation.
+You are welcome to contact us for this purpose.

 Account holder: Stiftung Harun Farocki Institut

 IBAN: DE31 1012 0100 1004 0723 62

 Bank transfers to HaFI are recognized as donations if they are indicated as such (“donation”) in the description field of the bank form.